 Money market funds are actively traded and consist of highly liquid investments with original maturities of 90 days or less.
 They are measured at their fair value and classified as Level 1.
+U.S. Treasury securities consist of U.S. Treasury Notes and U.S. Treasury T-Bills that mature in less than 1 year and are classified as Level 1.
 Corporate and agency bonds and commercial paper are categorized as Level 2 assets except where sufficient quoted prices exist in active markets, in which case such securities are categorized as Level 1 assets.
 These securities are valued using third-party pricing services.
 These services may use, for example, model-based pricing methods that utilize observable market data as inputs.
 We generally use quoted prices for recent trading activity of assets with similar characteristics to the debt security or bond being valued.
 The securities and bonds priced using such methods are generally classified as Level 2.
 Broker dealer bids or quotes on securities with similar characteristics may also be used.
 Our common stock warrants were classified as Level 3 due to unobservable inputs.